These days, there is an enormous amount of marketing information you can read on any topic.

 It has to fulfill your audience’s needs, have a good degree of readability, and it has to be easy to share.

-Ultimately, your content factors into what Google calls “Dwell time,” or time on site.
+Ultimately, your content factors into what Google calls “dwell time.”

 Someone immediately clicking the back button or closing your page when they enter is a sign to Google of low-quality content.